 Discuss these risks with your doctor before the surgery.

-Arrange for a ride home.No food or drink after midnight the night before the procedure.Discuss your medications with your doctor.
+Before your procedure: Arrange for a ride home.Avoid food or drink after midnight the night before the procedure.Discuss your medications with your doctor.
 You may be asked to stop taking certain medications before your procedure.

 Women should let their doctor know if they are pregnant or planning to become pregnant.